compbiocore/ccv_bootcamp_bioinfo/README.md

 # ccv_bootcamp_bioinfo
+    90 mins each
 **FASTQ (30 mins total)**
     - Intro to fastq format, quality encoding (5 minutes)
     - SRA intro (study -> sample -> experiment -> run) (5 minutes)
     - download reads from SRA using fasterq-dump (5 minutes)
     - download reads from ENA using wget (5 minutes)
-    - download reads from SRA using bioflows (5 minutes)
     - read QC tools (fastQC, fastqscreen) (5 minutes)

 **FASTA (30 mins total)**
     - Intro to fasta format (less than 5 minutes)
+    - mostly for downloading reference genomes, you could make a transcriptome reference, etc. but they are all .fasta format, compare where the genes are actually positioned on ensembl and ucsc so don't mix and match GTFs.
     - Lots of places to download data -- different gene models and different naming conventins (e.g. chr1 vs 1).
 (5-10 minutes)
     - refseq (5 minutes)
     - ensembl (5 minutes)